jonnonz1/nz-statute-book/acts/public/1994/maritime-transport-act-1994.md

   (b) the reversal of the transfer.
 (5) In this section, council-controlled organisation has the meaning given to it in section 6 of the Local Government Act 2002.

+### 33Y Minister of Conservation’s powers and responsibilities in relation to specified areas
+(1) In respect of the specified areas, the Minister of Conservation has the powers, duties, and responsibilities that a regional council would have under this Part.
+(2) The Minister of Conservation may exercise the powers, duties, and responsibilities under this Part— (a) as if the Minister of Conservation were a regional council that had the specified areas within its region; and (b) in the same manner, subject to the same restrictions, and with the same effect as if those powers, duties, and responsibilities had been conferred on them directly by those provisions.
+(3) In this section, specified areas means—
+  (a) the Kermadec Islands and Sub-Antarctic Islands (which include the Antipodes Island Group, the Auckland Islands, the Bounty Islands, Campbell Island/Motu Ihupuku and the islands adjacent to Campbell Island/Motu Ihupuku, and the Snares Islands/Tini Heke); and
+  (b) the New Zealand waters surrounding and within the islands specified in paragraph (a).

 ## Part 4 — Further regulation of maritime activity

 **Maritime rules**